NormBirkett/NormBirkett.github.io/about.md

 ### Coming attractions

 I'm planning to figure out how to use disqus so that comments will be possible here.
-But there's always the slack channel in the meantime.